isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       The Stork agent doesn't start with the following error:
+:Issue:       The Stork agent fails to start and returns the following error:
               ``failed to load hooks from directory: '[HOOK DIRECTORY]': plugin.Open("[HOOK DIRECTORY]/[FILENAME]"): [HOOK DIRECTORY]/[FILENAME]: file too short`` or
-              ``failed to load hooks from directory: '[HOOK DIRECTORY]': plugin.Open("[HOOK DIRECTORY]/[FILENAME]"): [HOOK DIRECTORY]/[FILENAME]: invalid ELF header``
+              ``failed to load hooks from directory: '[HOOK DIRECTORY]': plugin.Open("[HOOK DIRECTORY]/[FILENAME]"): [HOOK DIRECTORY]/[FILENAME]: invalid ELF header``.
 :Solution:    Remove the given file from the hook directory.
 :Explanation: The file under a given path is not a valid Stork hook.

 --------------

-:Issue:       Stork agent doesn't start with the following error:
+:Issue:       The Stork agent fails to start and returns the following error:
-              ``Cannot start the Stork Agent: incompatible hook version: 1.0.0``
+              ``Cannot start the Stork Agent: incompatible hook version: 1.0.0``.
 :Solution:    Update the given hook.
-:Explanation: The hook is out-of-date.
-It's incompatible with the Stork core
+:Explanation: The hook is out-of-date and is incompatible with the Stork core
               application.

 --------------

-:Issue:       Stork agent doesn't start with the following error:
+:Issue:       The Stork agent fails to start and returns the following error:
-              ``Cannot start the Stork Agent: plugin: symbol Version not found in plugin``
+              ``Cannot start the Stork Agent: plugin: symbol Version not found in plugin``.
 :Solution:    Remove or fix the given file.
-:Explanation: Hook directory contains Go plugin but that is not a hook; Hook
+:Explanation: The hook directory contains the Go plugin, but not the hook; the Go hook
-              doesn't contain required symbol.
+              does not contain a required symbol.

 --------------

-:Issue:       Stork agent doesn't start with the following error:
+:Issue:       The Stork agent fails to start and returns the following error:
-              ``Cannot start the Stork Agent: hook library dedicated for another program: Stork Server``
+              ``Cannot start the Stork Agent: hook library dedicated for another program: Stork Server``.
 :Solution:    Move the incompatible hooks to a separate directory.
-:Explanation: Stork agent requires the hook directory to contain only agent
+:Explanation: The Stork agent requires the hook directory to contain only agent
               hooks.
-The above error message indicates that the hook directory contains hooks dedicated to the Stork server.
+The error message indicates that the hook directory contains hooks dedicated to the Stork server.

 --------------

-:Issue:       Stork agent starts but the hooks aren't loaded.
-The logs comprise
+:Issue:       The Stork agent starts but the hooks are not loaded.
+The logs include
               the following message:
-              ``Cannot find plugin paths in: /usr/lib/stork-agent/hooks: cannot list hook directory: /usr/lib/stork-agent/hooks: open /usr/lib/stork-agent/hooks: no such file or directory``
+              ``Cannot find plugin paths in: /usr/lib/stork-agent/hooks: cannot list hook directory: /usr/lib/stork-agent/hooks: open /usr/lib/stork-agent/hooks: no such file or directory``.
 :Solution:    Create the hook directory or change the path in the configuration.
-:Explanation: Hook directory doesn't exist.
+:Explanation: The hook directory does not exist.

 --------------

-:Issue:       Stork agent doesn't start with the following error:
+:Issue:       The Stork agent fails to start and returns the following error:
-              ``Cannot start the Stork Agent: open [HOOK DIRECTORY]: permission denied cannot list hook directory``
+              ``Cannot start the Stork Agent: open [HOOK DIRECTORY]: permission denied cannot list hook directory``.
-:Solution:    Grant the right for read the hook directory for the Stork user.
+:Solution:    Grant read access to the hook directory to the ``stork-agent`` user.
 :Explanation: The hook directory is not readable.

 --------------

-:Issue:       Stork agent doesn't start with the following error:
+:Issue:       The Stork agent fails to start and returns the following error:
-              ``Cannot start the Stork Agent: readdirent [HOOK DIRECTORY]/[FILENAME]: not a directory cannot list hook directory``
+              ``Cannot start the Stork Agent: readdirent [HOOK DIRECTORY]/[FILENAME]: not a directory cannot list hook directory``.
 :Solution:    Change the hook directory path.
-:Explanation: File was found instead of directory under given hook directory path.
+:Explanation: A file was found instead of a directory under the given hook directory path.

 ``stork-server``
 ================